AdamTowers/module-one-final-project-guidelines-nyc-web-031218/README.md

 Congratulations, you're are one of the first users to experience what will soon be the next big thing to disrupt Silicon Valley.

-We over at the Myxology offices truly believe that we are making the world a better place, through comprehensive search oriented CLI programming.
+We over at the <i>Myxology</i> offices truly believe that we are making the world a better place, through comprehensive search oriented CLI programming.

 ## Overview

+Ok, all jokes aside, <i>Myxology</i> is a CLI application created by two students at the Flatiron School in New York, NY.
+It helps you look up cocktail recipes and see relevant results based off of what ingredients you have available to you.

 ### Logging In